 Upon review of the site plan, the inspector may require additional control measures be established and maintained for the individual lot such as silt screen and/or wattles.

 If the Developer is no longer the Operator for the SWP3, the Contractor will be required to file for Individual Lot Notice of Intent (NOI) coverage through OEPA for Stormwater.
-Proof of obtaining coverage, or that coverage is presently in place, will be required prior to construction activity.
+Proof of obtaining coverage or that coverage is presently in place will be required prior to construction activity.
 Operators seeking coverage under this permit must submit a complete and accurate Notice of Intent (NOI) application using Ohio EPA’s electronic application form which is available through the Ohio EPA eBusiness Center at www.ebiz.epa.ohio.gov.
 Submission through the Ohio EPA eBusiness Center will require establishing an Ohio EPA eBusiness account with a unique Personal Identification Number (PIN) for final submission of the NOI.
 NOI application forms can be obtained at epa.ohio.gov/portals/35/storm/ILOT_instructions.pdf

 A copy of the Small Residential Lot Stormwater Pollution Prevention Plan Template can be found on the Village of Whitehouse website whitehouseoh.gov/departments/public-service/stormwater-pollution-prevention/

-Additional information on stormwater requirements and coverage under Ohio General Construction Permit (OHC000004) – Construction Site Storm Water, is available at epa.ohio.gov/dsw/storm/index.aspx#116075650-notice-of-intent-applications
+Additional information on stormwater requirements and coverage under Ohio General Construction Permit (OHC000005) – Construction Site Storm Water, can be found at: epa.ohio.gov/dsw/storm/index.aspx#116075650-notice-of-intent-applications